kevintu2/se-bch-als-msg-banking/README.md

   - Develop additional filters to process voice clips
     - Setup Admins with the ability to edit voice clips
 - Synthesize voice clips

+### Resources Tried

+- Attempted to use python's noisereduce library, but the library distorsts the voice in the audio file, which affects the dead space removal functions.
+- Dolby API imporves audio quality for processing, but requires funding.
+Client deciding whether they would like to use it or not.